-I apologize outright if you are from a drought-striken region desperately searching the electronic ether for a glimmer of hope, only to have arrived at this post courtesy of the title.
+I apologize outright if you are in a drought-stricken region desperately searching the web for a glimmer of hope, only to have arrived at this post courtesy of the title.
+That’s not what this is.
 There are no deluge-inducing instructions here.
-No chants.
+No rain chants.
 Barely a plea.
 But questions?
 Yes.
-This post is about questions.
+This post is about a plethora of questions.

 While sitting on the deck taking in a beautiful early evening outside, I began my traverse of the daylight/dusk/night barrier when my five year old daughter approached me at the table on the deck, and asked to climb into my lap.
 While shimmying in for kitten-like comfort, she kicked up a seemingly simple conversation…

 Me: “Oh… just about about ways of thinking.
 Just something to help me be smart about the work I do.”

 Neve: “So, can you read a book to get smarter about anything?”

 Me: “Almost.
 Yep… If you think about something you want to learn about, or know how to do… you can probably find a book to help you.
 You can pretty much learn about anything you want to today.